OmegaStator/GSI-and-customROM-list/GSI/Android Q ; 10 ; SDK 29/Ressurection Remix.md

 #### What has been tested and __doesn't work__
 - nothing for now
 #### Other issues :
-- SystemUI crashes when enabling bluetooth or wifi from the QS tiles
+- SystemUI crashes sometimes when enabling bluetooth or wifi from the QS tiles

 #### Aditionnal informations
-Tested with Quantum-Quack-GSI 2.5, Magisk v28.1, LSposed, Shaimoko, MicroG
+Tested with Quantum-Quack-GSI 2.5, Magisk v28.1, LSposed, Shaimoko and MicroG

 #### What do you think about it
 It's great to have a lot of customisation while still having AOSP performance, not a lot of bugs and really great in general